anthonybrown/Express-Module2/README.md

 This is my documentation of Express and how to use it.

-Use with
-  -    connect
-  -    stylus
-  -    ejs
-  -    node

-> That was suppose to be a list
->
-> Markdown I love you, but I need to learn your syntax better

-Markdown is really much nicer to work with if you use moo.

-Moo spits out the markup in almost real time.

-So you can see exactly what you get.

 ##Nice !

-** Anyways we always going to use markdown when we can! **

 > Lets add a code block in markdown?

 > this is an example of one of the express examples.

-> Not much going on
+> Not much going on just getting the inner working of Express

 	 var express = require('express');

       var app = express();